twl8n/machine/README.md

 * exit kills the repl, need something (like an exception) to exit clj, but leave the repl intact.

 (System/exit 0)

+fixed 2021-02-16 machine.state/table is a normal hashmap, not an atom.

+na 2021-01-16 (def table (read-state-file)) inside defn causes the def to be eval'd at compile time (or early in run time) before the other defn's have been eval'd.
+This results in "Unable to resolve symbol: draw-dashboard-moderator in this context" It was always a bad idea to def, so switch to an atom.

 #### notes